KARES Scientific Advisory Board

 Dr. Iwase now serves as an Associate Professor in Human Genetics at the University of Michigan in Ann Arbor, where he also carries out his research.
 His work focuses on chromatin in our genetic material and its involvement in health and disease in the brain.
 In particular, Dr. Iwase and colleagues discovered that the human KDM5C gene encodes an enzyme that removes methyl marks specifically from histone H3 lysine 4, and this enzymatic function is broken in human KDM5C disorders.

-Dr. Catherine Keegan
+Dr. Catherine Keegan, MD PhD

 Dr. Keegan is a Professor of Pediatrics and Human Genetics at the University of Michigan in Ann Arbor.
 She is Director of the Division of Genetics, Metabolism, and Genomic Medicine in the Department of Pediatrics and Co-Director of the Michigan Medicine NORD Center of Excellence.
 Dr. Keegan sees patients as a Clinical Geneticist and has an interest in understanding the natural history of rare neurodevelopmental disorders such as KDM5C through disease-based registries.